About Event Imports

 Note: You don't need to do an import for upcoming events that you do not have any registrations for yet.
 You'll be able to add the information into Novi once the data import process is complete.

 Tip: This information will make more logistical sense once you've had your Events training.
-If you have not and need to get started on setting up this import, please be sure to schedule that training or ask the Novi team for a recording of a previous training.
+If you have not and need to get started on setting up this import, please be sure to schedule that training or ask the Novi team for a recording of a previous training session.

 What An Event Import Looks Like In The System